lukelarsen/postcss-assemble-grids/README.md

 This would set a grid cell width of 25%, no gutters (the '_'), and a fixed grid width of 800px.

 <br><br>
-#### *assemble-cell*
+#### *assemble-grid-cell*
-assemble-cell will allow you to change the behavior of a single grid cell.
+assemble-grid-cell will allow you to change the behavior of a single grid cell.
 Let's say you used assemble-grid like this:
 ```css
 .grid{
     assemble-grid: 1/4 30px;